ajkluber/model_builder/README.md

 Purpose:
 --------
     The purpose of this software is to make multiscale, combining coarse-grain and all-atom approaches, modeling easier.
 The intention is that model_builder will become a useful toolset for Clementi group members.
 It is intended to be used with a complementary module, project_tools, which runs simulations and performs parameter fitting.
     The model_builder package is responsible for constructing simulation input files (e.g. Gromacs .gro and .top files) for (currently) coarse-grain models of proteins.

+This text

 Description:
 ------------